 If you can land an unpaid opportunity with a hospital, healthcare facility, or organization — you should work on building work relationships among your co-workers.
 If you know that there isn’t a full-time position in the cards for you down the road, then your main goal should be able to gain as many skills and experience as you can, and develop relationships with others that you can call upon in the future to serve as referrals and recommendations on your behalf when you fill out applications and take interviews.

 5. Network in Your Chosen Field

 Making a solid connection with just a few people can be enough to get you a job in the future.
-However, be sure you maintain some sort of contact with them after meeting, otherwise they may forget you.
+These solid connections will always prove dividends when you later call upon them for referrals.
+However, be sure you maintain some sort of contact with them after meeting, otherwise, they may forget you.

 6. Actively Learn More

 This can really apply to everyone throughout their careers.
 To make the most out of your situation, you should always be trying to learn new skills and gain more knowledge about your chosen field whenever possible.
 It’s important to remember that employers are constantly seeking ways to add value to their business.
 The number one way that employers add value to their business is through their employees and the skills they can provide.